ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - {{requirements}} explains the fundamental requirements for a Transport Services API.
 These principles are intended to make sure that transport protocols can continue to be enhanced and evolve without requiring significant changes by application developers.

 - {{concepts}} presents the Transport Services architecture diagram and defines the concepts that are used by both the API and implementation documents.
-The Preconnection allows applications to configure Connection Properties, and the Connection represents an object that can be used to send and receive Messages.
+The Preconnection allows applications to configure Connection Properties.

-- A Connection is an abstraction that represents the communication.
-If the transport services interface selects a protocol such as TCP for the communication, a Connection will correspond to an underlying protocol connection.
-If however a protocol such as UDP is selected, the Connection remains an abstraction at the end points.
+- {{concepts}} also presents how an abstract Connection is used to select a transport protocol instance such as TCP, UDP, or another transport.
+The Connection represents an object that can be used to send and receive Messages.

 ## Specification of Requirements